smartdevicelink/sdl_core_guides/docs/ATF/Introduction/index.md

 | Model          | A particular diagram or description constructed following the method defined in a viewpoint.
 These provide the specific description of the system, which can include identifiable subsystems and elements. |
 | Stakeholder    | An individual, group or organization that has at least one concern relating to the system. |

-For further definitions and abbreviations, please follow [SDL SAD][Software Architecture Document]
+For further definitions and abbreviations, please follow [SDL SAD](../../software-architecture-document/introduction/#12-definitions-and-abbreviations)

 ### 1.3.
 Document Roadmap